This site is intended for US residents only.

 Brain

 PTH receptors are present in the brain.
-PTH may have an effect on cognitive function.
+PTH may have an effect on mental function.

 Vial